Andrews Avenue

 Andrews Avenue (formerly and still commonly known as Nichols Road) is a major east-west thoroughfare in Metro Manila, Philippines that functions as a metropolitan linkage between Pasay and Taguig.
-It runs underneath the NAIA Expressway almost parallel to Epifanio de los Santos Avenue (EDSA) to the north connecting Roxas Boulevard and Domestic Road near Bay City with South Luzon Expressway near Newport City.
-It has an arterial extension continuing 3.4 km northeast to 5th Avenue and McKinley Road in Bonifacio Global City known as Lawton Avenue.
+It runs underneath the NAIA Expressway almost parallel to Epifanio de los Santos Avenue (EDSA) to the north, connecting Roxas Boulevard and Domestic Road near Bay City with the South Luzon Expressway near Newport City.
+It has an arterial extension continuing 3.4 km northeast to 5th Avenue and McKinley Road in Bonifacio Global City, known as Lawton Avenue.

-Andrews Avenue also serves as the main feeder to Ninoy Aquino International Airport from the east and west and is the main access road to Newport World Resorts (formerly Resorts World Manila).
+Andrews Avenue is also the main feeder to Ninoy Aquino International Airport from the east and west and is the main access road to Newport World Resorts (formerly Resorts World Manila).

 Route description

 Andrews Avenue follows the old route of Nichols Road in Pasay and is split into three sections.